preloadTHEME_MOTEL_SIGN_SKY_GettyImages-173242542-5.jpg

 Motels have their origins in the 1920s and 1930s when the automobile was popularised in the US.
 During this time, people began travelling across the country and needed places to stay along the way.

-Mainly found across America, motels tend to be located close to roads and highways, outside of urban areas.
-In general they are plain and functional, with little to no bells and whistles.
+They tend to be located close to roads and highways, outside of urban areas.
+In general, they are plain and functional, with little to no bells and whistles.
 They’re usually single-story structures and are designed for short, quick stays.
-Because motels offer fewer guest comforts and amenities than hotels, they’re almost always the more affordable option between the two.

 What is a hotel?

-In Mexico City, I wanted to stay somewhere I would be happy to spend a lot of my time, somewhere with contemporary amenities and cool, historic details.
+For example, in Mexico City, I wanted to stay somewhere I would be happy to spend a lot of my time, somewhere with contemporary amenities and cool, historic details.
 My boutique hotel with a deep bath in the room and delicious complimentary breakfast (all the chilaquiles I could eat) did the trick nicely.

 It’s important to note here that nearly all hotels are categorised according to the five-star system.
 At the low end of the spectrum, a 1-star hotel only provides the bare necessities, like a bed and bathroom.
 At the high end of the spectrum, a 5-star hotel provides a plethora of on-site amenities.
 These could include concierge services, spas with licensed masseuses, state-of-the-art gyms, valet parking and more.

 4-star and 5-star hotels also have more personalised staff attention than lower-rated hotels.
 These hotels focus on catering the experience to every guest, with customised menus, unique packages and other personalised amenities.
 Staff are also prepared to accommodate special requests.
-Finally, you can expect the in-room furnishings and bedding to be of higher quality at 4- and 5-star hotels than at 1- and 2-star hotels.

-Motel vs hotel: differences in amenities, size, and location
+Motel vs hotel: the differences in detail

 Amenities